Griffone/GEngine/README.md

 ![First rendered quad](docs/first_quad.png)

-[Vulkan](https://www.khronos.org/vulkan/) is a verbose open-source graphics API similar to DirectX 12.
-It requires a lot of explicit actions to be taken to be used effectively, like VRAM management or swap-chain management.
+[Vulkan](https://www.khronos.org/vulkan/) is a verbose open-source cross-platform graphics API similar to DirectX 12.
+It requires a lot of explicit function calls to be used, like VRAM management, whole pipeline creation or swap-chain framebuffer swaps.
 However thanks to its verbosity it is a great tool for learning how modern GPUs, GPU loads and graphics drivers work.